fluffy-willa-42-team/cube3d/doc/ray_casting.md

 </blockquote></details>

-## xIntercept first step
+## $x_{Intercept}$ first step

-The math explonation are almost the same as yInter init but some value exchanged.
-So I'll answer one the question you may have is that if the first intersection is out of the first square.
+The math explanation is almost the same as $Y_{Intercept}$ init, but some value exchanged.
+So I'll answer on the question you may have, if the first intersection is out of the first square.
 You'll see it works the same.
 <!-- The only thing you need to know before hand is that a distance $\overline{AB}$ can go in the negative. -->